janhq/cortex.cpp/README.md

 > **Under Active Development** - Expect rapid improvements!

-Open-source brain for robots: vision, speech, language, tabular, and action -- the cloud is optional.
+Cortex is the open-source brain for robots: vision, speech, language, tabular, and action -- the cloud is optional.

 ## Installation